-The Lake Talks is a series of free, informal talks in communities along or near the Lake Michigan shoreline, addressing issues of relevance to those communities or the Great Lakes as a whole.
-Each event includes time for audience interaction and discussion.
+The Lake Talks was a series of free, informal talks–either online or in communities near the Lake Michigan shoreline–that address issues of relevance to those communities or the Great Lakes as a whole.
+Each event included time for audience interaction and discussion.

-March 4, Green Bay — “Setting Sail for Great Lakes Learning” with panelists Kelly Koller, Dave Landers and Christina Dzwonkowski.
-Neville Public Museum, 6:30-7:30 p.m.
+March 4, 2020, Neville Public Museum, Green Bay (in-person event) — “Setting Sail for Great Lakes Learning” with panelists Kelly Koller, Dave Landers and Christina Dzwonkowski.
+Find a recap of this event on our blog.